 Serbia is one of those countries where you just simply need a rental car in order to experience all that it has to offer!
-It is not an easy country to explore via public transportation, so we decided to rent a car with Auto Europe.
+It is not an easy country to explore via public transportation, so we decided to rent a car with Auto Europe and set off on a Serbia road trip!
 After an amazing European Road Trip through Switzerland with Auto Europe last year, I knew that the process would be seamless.
 Upon disembarking our plane, we made our way to the car rental counter and were taken to our brand new Citroen C3 – it still had that new car smell!

 Getting around Serbia by car was easy as could be, as their roads are well maintained and signed.
 Of course, having a car with a built-in GPS helped immensely!
 Serbia is an absolutely beautiful country that is just waiting to be explored.
 Interested in road tripping Serbia?
 Here is the perfect 7 day itinerary!